Kaludii/Instagram-Insights/README.md

 ## Usage

-1. Download your Instagram data by going to **Settings > Data Download**, and click on "Request Download".
+1. Download your Instagram data by going to More > Your Activity > Download Your Information, and clicking on 'Request Download'.
 Make sure you download the data as a JSON file.

-2. When the data is emailed to you, upload all the files in the `followers_and_following` folder to the app.
+2. When the data is emailed to you, upload all the files in the `followers_and_following`, which is in part 4 of the download folders, and upload the folder to the app.

 3. Use the filters in the sidebar to view and analyze different aspects of your Instagram data.